mattischrome/blogischrome/_posts/2014-08-17-hour-of-the-star-by-clarice-lispector.markdown

 date: "2014-08-17"
 title: "Clarice Lispector, Hour of the Star"
 categories: Books
-tags: [Books, Clarice Lispector, Fiction, Brazil]
+tags: [Books, Clarice Lispector, Fiction, Brazil, Fourteen]
 ---
 [*Hour of the Star*](http://www.penguin.co.uk/nf/Book/BookDisplay/0,,9780141392035,00.html?strSrchSql=hour+of+the+star/Hour_of_the_Star_Clarice_Lispector) is a short novel by [Clarice Lispector](http://en.wikipedia.org/wiki/Clarice_Lispector), a Ukrainian-born Brazilian author with an interesting life story.
 This is her last novel and is a remarkable book: inventive, funny, and sad, all at once.
 I found it in a special selection at the local library dedicated to Brazil because of the World Cup.